Energy Savings: Why Should We Be Concerned With Conserving the Quality of the Available Energy.

 MHI Device |

-Transformative Ion Heating Systems | Use powerful CleanElectricFlame™ for continuous VOC removal, rapid heat treatment, and surface treatments like finishing to hardfacing.
-The operating cost estimate per pound of VOC removed is about ~0.5¢*for normal ppm level contamination concentration removal.
+| Transformative Ion Heating Systems | Use powerful CleanElectricFlame™ for continuous VOC removal, rapid heat treatment, and surface treatments like finishing to hardfacing.
+The operating cost estimate per pound of VOC removed is ~0.5¢* for normal ppm-level contamination.
 Compare with over $4/lb of gas treated.
 Please get in touch with MHI to verify the calculations.

 Some users choose the e-ion for sustained self-combustion in coal/coke.
 The aromatics appear to be reduced, although the data is now slowly becoming publicly available.
-Please contact MHI for estimated savings for deposition or surface treatment-type applications applicable to materials from soft plastics to hard metal composites.
+Please get in touch with MHI for estimated savings on deposition or surface-treatment applications for materials ranging from soft plastics to hard metal composites.
 Consider replacing Flame, Induction, or Laser type processes.
 Waste less power during conversion or eliminate combustion flame from your process with the MHI GEN3 LIP System.
 Please click on the picture for details or contact MHI. |

 High Energy and Velocity e-Ion Plasma™ |

 See testimonials.
-See typical economics….and many more at www.mhi-inc.com.
+See typical economics… and many more at www.mhi-inc.com.

 See success for customers.
 Energy Units Conversion.
 Basic Energy Learning Center (MHI101 ENERGY).